enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-i/transparency-and-reflection.md

     Reflectance = 0.5
 }
 ```
-If you follow my example, you'll see the slightly transparent red block turn into a bright green block that has a slight reflectance and is no longer transparent.
+If you follow this example, you'll see the slightly transparent red block turn into a bright green block that has a slight reflectance and is no longer transparent.
 After, it'll turn back to a transparent red block.

 ---